ReliSA/Software-process-antipatterns-catalogue/References.md

 [STA'10] Stamelos, Ioannis (2010).
 Software project management anti-patterns. *Journal of Systems and Software*, 83(1), 52-59.
 Elsevier

 [TAM'18] Tamburri, Damian A. and Palomba, Fabio and Serebrenik, Alexander and Zaidman, Andy (2018).
 Discovering Community Patterns in Open-Source: A Systematic Approach and Its Evaluation. *Empirical Software Engineering*, 23, 1-49.
 Springer

+[THO'25] Thom, Maureen (2025).
+Top-Down Estimating: Definition, Methods, and When to Use It [online]. https://galorath.com/estimation/top-down-estimating. accessed january 17th, 2026

 [WIK'18] Wikipedia (2018).
 Anti-Pattern [online]. https://en.wikipedia.org/wiki/anti-pattern. accessed november 14th, 2018